strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 * The *Global settings > API Tokens* sub-section of the settings interface is accessible in the admin panel only if the _API tokens > Read_ permission is granted.
 :::

-API tokens allow users to authenticate their Content API queries (see [Developer Documentation](/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.md)).
+API tokens allow users to authenticate REST and GraphQL API queries (see [Developer Documentation](/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.md)).
 Administrators can manage API tokens through the *Global settings > API Tokens* sub-section of the settings interface.

 ![API tokens](../assets/settings/settings_api-token.png)

 The *API Tokens* settings sub-section displays a table listing all created API tokens.

-For each API token, the table displays its name, description, type, date of creation and date of last use.
+The table displays each API token's name, description, type, date of creation, and date of last use.
 From the table, administrators can also:

 - Click on the edit button <!-- icon --> to edit an API token's name, description, type, duration or [regenerate the token](#regenerating-an-api-token).
 - Click on the delete button <!-- icon --> to delete an API token.